LIGACIPUTRA311/bacio/README.md

 [Catalyst](https://ligaciputra16malevo.com/).

-It's now written as a Mojolicious [lite](http://mojolicio.us/perldoc/Mojolicious/Lite) app.
-You can run it with 'morbo' for testing, under [Plack](http://plackperl.org), Hypnotoad, whatever.
+It's now written as a Mojolicious app.
+You can run it with
+'morbo' for testing, under, Hypnotoad, whatever.
 Check the Mojo docs on [deployment](http://mojolicio.us/perldoc/Mojolicious/Guides/Cookbook#DEPLOYMENT).